In This Issue...

 The advent of the snowmobile and its limited and tardy

-did not replace dog teams in the 1960s.
-Even today,
+availability did not replace dog teams in the 1960s.

-of a dog team over a snowmobile are considerable.
+Even today, the advantages of a dog team over a snowmobile

-and continue to be less reliable and many families even
+be less reliable and many families even today cannot

 Inuit knew the land on which they lived and had developed a lifestyle in accordance with it.
 The disappearance of Qimmiit from their lives has increased dependency on southern assistance.
 Inuit have lost, especially for the younger generation, an important part of their culture, a culture that allowed them sustain themselves for decades without foreign help or assistance.